-Isn’t it FUN to experiment with art supplies, that’s how new techniques and styles are created!
+Isn’t it FUN to experiment with art supplies!
+That is how new techniques and styles are created!
 The GEL Resist technique is one of my favorites and TONS OF FUN!!

 I came across this technique on Pinterest and thought it would be fun to do with my painting art camp I taught a couple summers ago.
-This would be a super fun art project for after school art or art club!
+This is a super fun and engaging art project for after school art or art club!
 I have done this with elementary through high school students and their reactions are always the same-WOW THAT WAS SO MUCH FUN!!

 Natalie Wilson Schorr shows how she used this technique to create a cool skateboard design on her Squidoo.com page Designing a Skateboard Deck Using Liquid Resist

 Supplies: Acrylic Paint (craft paint works ok), THICK PAPER 90lb+ Canson XL Series Watercolor Pad, 11″X15 (canvas doesn’t work well-other hard surfaces might work if it has been gessoed/primed & has a “tooth” to grab a hold of the paint well), Spray Paint, a Spoon, & Liquid Gel Dish Soap or Dishwasher Gel Soap (don’t get the runny cheap stuff-it won’t work!) *Affiliate links-products that I love , use, and recommend

 - Paint the THICK PAPER with ACRYLIC Paint.
 Blending colors that are next to each other on the color wheel looks best.
 Its also fun to make simple designs like large circles!
 You could paint the first layer with spray paint.
 Let dry completely.